Chimpanzee–human last common ancestor: Age estimates

-An estimate of TCHLCA of 10 to 13 million years was proposed in 1998, and a range of 7 to 10 million years ago is assumed by White et al. (2009):

-Some researchers tried to estimate the age of the CHLCA (TCHLCA) using biopolymer structures that differ slightly between closely related animals.
-Among these researchers, Allan C. Wilson and Vincent Sarich were pioneers in the development of the molecular clock for humans.
-Working on protein sequences, they eventually (1971) determined that apes were closer to humans than some paleontologists perceived based on the fossil record.
-Later, Vincent Sarich concluded that the TCHLCA was no older than 8 million years in age, with a favored range between 4 and 6 million years before present.

-This paradigmatic age has stuck with molecular anthropology until the late 1990s.
-Since the 1990s, the estimate has again been pushed towards more-remote times, because studies have found evidence for a slowing of the molecular clock as apes evolved from a common monkey-like ancestor with monkeys, and humans evolved from a common ape-like ancestor with non-human apes.

-A 2016 study analyzed transitions at CpG sites in genome sequences, which exhibit a more clocklike behavior than other substitutions, arriving at an estimate for human and chimpanzee divergence time of 12.1 million years.
+An estimate of 10 to 13 million years for the CHLCA was proposed in 1998, and a range of 7 to 10 million years ago is assumed by White and colleagues in 2009.
+A 2016 study analyzed transitions at CpG sites in genome sequences, which exhibit a more clocklike behavior than other substitutions, arriving at an estimate for human and chimpanzee divergence time of between 9.3 and 6.5 million years ago.

-Hybrid speciation
+Studies in the 2020s suggest a more recent divergence time, such as between 6.6 and 4.7 million years ago in a 2022 article.
+In a 2025 paper in comparative genomics, the complete telomere-to-telomere sequences of six hominoid genomes were used to estimate the CHLCA split as between 6.3 and 5.5 million years ago.

+Gene flow

 A source of confusion in determining the exact age of the Pan–Homo split is evidence of a more complex speciation process than a clean split between the two lineages.
-Different chromosomes appear to have split at different times, possibly over as much as a 4-million-year period, indicating a long and drawn out speciation process with large-scale hybridization events between the two emerging lineages as recently as 6.3 to 5.4 million years ago, according to Patterson et al. (2006).
+Different chromosomes appear to have split at different times, possibly over as much as a 4-million-year period, indicating a long and drawn out speciation process with large-scale gene flow events between the two emerging lineages as recently as 6.3 to 5.4 million years ago, according to Patterson et al. (2006).